the-events-calendar/the-events-calendar/readme.txt

 3.x is a complete overhaul of the plugin, and as a result we're starting the changelog fresh.
 For release notes from the 2.x lifecycle, see <a href="http://m.tri.be/k">our 2.x release notes.</a>

 = 3.5 =
-Incorporated updated Spanish translation files, courtesy of Juan Jose Reparaz Sarasola Added new Montenegrin translation files, courtesy of Sasa Vukovic Added updated Norwegian Bokmål translation files, courtesy of Morten Ruud Added new Norwegian Nynorsk translation files, courtesy of Torbjørn Lauen Added updated Romanian translation files, courtesy of Cosmin Vaman Added updated German translation files by Oliver Heinrich Added updated Brazilian Portuguese translation files from Emerson Marques Added updated Dutch translation files from J.F.M.
-Cornelissen and Frans Pronk Added updated French translation files from Laurent Proulx
+* Incorporated updated Spanish translation files, courtesy of Juan Jose Reparaz Sarasola
+* Added new Montenegrin translation files, courtesy of Sasa Vukovic
+* Added updated Norwegian Bokmål translation files, courtesy of Morten Ruud
+* Added new Norwegian Nynorsk translation files, courtesy of Torbjørn Lauen
+* Added updated Romanian translation files, courtesy of Cosmin Vaman
+* Added updated German translation files by Oliver Heinrich
+* Added updated Brazilian Portuguese translation files from Emerson Marques
+* Added updated Dutch translation files from J.F.M.
+Cornelissen and Frans Pronk
+* Added updated French translation files from Laurent Proulx
+* Fixed an issue where the Category class wasn't properly being added to events when paging in Week View

 = 3.4 =